Babakkamali/ProxyIPResolver/README.md

 ### Docker Support

 You can also run ProxyIPResolver within a Docker container.
-Here's a simple `Dockerfile` you can use:

-Build and run the Docker container:
+Make sure you have docker and docker compose plugin installed And then build and run the Docker container:

 ```bash
 docker compose up -d